okaymehmetali/ToDo_App_Viper_CoreData/README.md

 # ToDo_App_Viper_CoreData
-It is a simple ToDo App
+It is a simple ToDo App.
+This project's aim is using CoreData and VIPER.